 Although a clinical response to appropriate antibiotic therapy is seen relatively quickly, the time to resolution of all symptoms and radiographic findings is more prolonged.
-With pneumococcal pneumonia, for example, the cough usually resolves within eight days and auscultatory crackles clear within three weeks.
+With pneumococcal pneumonia, for example, the cough usually resolves within eight days, and auscultatory crackles clear within three weeks.
 (See "Pneumococcal pneumonia in adults".)

-In addition, as many as 87 percent of inpatients with CAP have persistence of at least one pneumonia-related symptom (eg, fatigue, cough with or without sputum production, dyspnea, chest pain) at 30 days compared to 65 percent by history in the month prior to the onset of CAP .
+In addition, as many as 87 percent of inpatients with CAP have persistence of at least one pneumonia-related symptom (eg, fatigue, cough with or without sputum production, dyspnea, chest pain) at 30 days compared with 65 percent by history in the month prior to the onset of CAP .
 Patients should be told that some symptoms can last this long so that they are able to set reasonable expectations for their clinical course.
 (See "Prognosis of community-acquired pneumonia in adults", section on 'Mortality and symptom resolution'.)

 ●Delayed radiographic resolution was independently associated with multilobar disease.
-In other studies, the timing of radiologic resolution of the pneumonia varied with patient age and the presence of underlying lung disease [68,69].
-The chest x-ray usually cleared within four weeks in patients younger than 50 years of age without underlying pulmonary disease.
+In other studies, the timing of radiologic resolution of the pneumonia varied with patient age and the presence of underlying lung disease [83,84].
+The chest radiograph usually cleared within four weeks in patients younger than 50 years of age without underlying pulmonary disease.
 In contrast, resolution could be delayed for 12 weeks or more in older individuals and in those with underlying lung disease.

 Switch to oral therapy — Patients requiring hospitalization for CAP are generally begun on intravenous therapy.
-They can be switched to oral therapy when they are improving clinically, hemodynamically stable, able to take oral medications, and have a normally functioning gastrointestinal tract (algorithm 1) .
+They can be switched to oral therapy when they are improving clinically, hemodynamically stable, able to take oral medications, and have a normally functioning gastrointestinal tract (algorithm 4) .

 If the pathogen has been identified, the choice of oral antibiotic therapy is based upon the susceptibility profile (table 5).
-If a pathogen is not identified, the choice of antibiotic for oral therapy is usually either the same as the intravenous antibiotic, or in the same drug class.
+If a pathogen is not identified, the choice of antibiotic for oral therapy is usually either the same as the intravenous antibiotic or in the same drug class.
 If neither S. aureus nor a resistant gram-negative bacillus has been isolated from a good quality sputum specimen, then empiric therapy for these organisms is not necessary.
-The choice of oral regimen depends on the risk of drug-resistant S. pneumoniae and on the initial IV regimen:
+(See "Sputum cultures for the evaluation of bacterial pneumonia".)

 •Azithromycin – 500 mg once daily